hce/wallbox/README.md

                               exceeded (Work in progress!)

-This tool is (currently) fixed to the following hardware that I own myself (physically, it doesn't mean that it runs free software).
+This tool is (currently) fixed to the following hardware that I own myself (physically; it doesn't mean that it runs free software).
 Specifically:

 * An E3DC PV system, S10 X Compact